zuk881/Portfolio_Revised/README.md

 # Portfolio_Revised
-## Tech used for project include HTML/CSS, JavaScript, JQuery, Materialize, Materialize_Social, Font Awesome, Owl.js,
-and Google Fonts!
+## Tech used for project include HTML/CSS, JQuery, Materialize, Materialize_Social, Font Awesome, Owl.js, and Google Fonts!

 ## Another attempt to build my portfolio using 1 page and materialize
 ### Rebuild portfolio while trying to make it more modern, use better color palet, and try new ideas!